You may think you are not a micromanager. But believe me, chances are high, that you are – at least sometimes.

 Are you the expert?

 Then there are the micromanagers who think of themselves as the best at everything anyway.
 This category primarily includes managers who’ve successfully completed specialist tasks for many years.
 They are and were experts.
 But something changed.
-They were promoted into a managerial position.
+They were promoted into a managerial position, now they are new as a manager.
 Now they have to deal with leadership and need to delegate these specialist tasks.